12.1K

 Whilst working from home is an important safety measure at this time, the stress and anxiety caused by isolation and other associated stressors are giving rise to different safety concerns for workers from a mental health perspective.

-In this webinar, Harmers’ Executive Counsel, Emma Pritchard and Jenny Inness, will provide guidance on:
+In this webinar, Harmers’ Executive Counsel, Emma Pritchard and Jenny Inness, provide guidance on:

 How employers can identify workers who may need help: